-Put on your wig/giant animal head/fishnet tights/glitter or otherwise unruly outfit and get ready for a wild Tuesday night out.
-Though Halloween falls on a weekday this year, and arguably not everybody will be able to— shall we say— go trick-or-treating, there are still plenty of ways to celebrate this year.
-The weekend preceding Halloween will be chock-full of events— including Voodoo Fest, the Endless Night Vampire Ball, bar crawls, as well as the more family-friendly Boo at the Zoo.
+Put on your wig/giant animal head/fishnet tights/glitter/otherwise unruly outfit and get ready for a wild Thursday night out.
+Though Halloween falls on a weekday this year, there are still plenty of ways to celebrate like we do every year.
+The Halloween season will be chock-full of events— including the Krewe of Boo parade, the Voodoo Music + Arts Experience, the Endless Night Vampire Ball, and the more family-friendly Boo at the Zoo and Crawloween.
 But, if you are itching to do some gallivanting around town on All Hallow’s Eve proper, there is something for everyone.

 Halloween in New Orleans

 What’s Halloween in New Orleans without a haunted house?
 One favorite local haunted house is The Mortuary, located in the old mortuary on Canal Boulevard.
 General admission tickets are $30.
 New Orleans Nightmare is another local favorite with a new attraction called “Complete Darkness” where guests will be submerged in total darkness and have to rely on their five senses to escape.
 Tickets are $20.